Tudat/tudat/tutorials/tudatFeatures/propagationSetup/integratorSettings.rst

       Minimum decrease factor in time step in subsequent iterations.
 The default value is 0.1.

+.. class:: RungeKuttaVariableStepSizeSettingsScalarTolerances

-.. note:: You can also access the :class:`RungeKuttaVariableStepSizeSettingsScalarTolerances` class by using the alias :class:`RungeKuttaVariableStepSizeSettings`, which is compatible with the previous definition of the Runge-Kutta variable step-size integrator.
+.. note:: The :class:`RungeKuttaVariableStepSizeSettings` class is actually a shorthand for the alias :class:`RungeKuttaVariableStepSizeSettingsScalarTolerances`, for compatibility with the previous definition of the Runge-Kutta variable step-size integrator.

 .. class:: RungeKuttaVariableStepSizeSettingsVectorTolerances